Woodlawn School

 • Where can the Spanish-speaking populations be found?

-• What are the major contributions from the Hispanic society?
+• What are the major contributions from Hispanic society in the US?

 • Why is speaking Spanish important for our society today?